benhowell/benhowell.github.com/_drafts/worthless-insignificant-peasant.md

 <span markdown="span">_An attitude of patronizing superiority; disdain._</span>
 </p>
 <p>
 Being talked down to or at, as if you are worthless scum and not worthy of recognition as a human being is not a pleasant experience.
-When this happens to you, no doubt you feel insulted and worse, when it happens to you at work, you'll probably feel angry and disrespected.
-Of course these feelings are justified.
-But hang on a minute...
+When this happens to you, no doubt you feel insulted.
+Worse, when it happens to you at work, you'll probably feel angry and disrespected.
+Of course these feelings are justified, but when this happens just step back and analyse the situation like the logical, calm, analytic and consummate professional you are.
 </p>

 </div>